Christian Henson

-Christian Henson (born 25 December 1971) is a British composer, primarily working on television and film soundtracks.
+Christian Henson is a British composer, primarily working on television and film soundtracks.
 He has also soundtracked video games, and is the co-founder of Spitfire Audio with fellow composer Paul Thomson.
 Henson has been nominated for a BAFTA and an Ivor Novello Award for his music.

 Early life

-Henson is the older son of actors Una Stubbs and Nicky Henson.
-His younger brother Joe Henson is also a composer, as is his half-brother Keaton Henson.
+Henson is the eldest son of actors Una Stubbs and Nicky Henson.
+His half-brother Keaton Henson is also a composer.
 His uncle was the farmer and television presenter Joe Henson and Adam Henson is his cousin.
 His great-uncle was the cricketer Geoffrey Howard.
 His great-great-grandfather was Sir Ebenezer Howard, founder of the garden city movement and the first garden cities Letchworth and Welwyn Garden City.
 His paternal grandfather was the English actor and comedian Leslie Henson, who was perhaps best known for founding the Entertainments National Service Association (ENSA) during the Second World War.

 As a child, Henson acted in the 1980 film Never Never Land.
-After attending Holland Park Comprehensive in the 1980s, in his youth Henson worked for three years as a baker, with a home studio that he used in his spare time.
+After attending Holland Park Comprehensive in the 1980s, Henson worked for three years as a baker, with a home studio that he used in his spare time.
 He suffered a brain haemorrhage at 25, gave up his bakery job and moved into music and voiceover producing and engineering full time, as well as making music for porn videos.

 Composing

 In the early 1990s, Henson worked on drum and bass and breakbeat music with acts such as LTJ Bukem and the Freestylers.

-From 1997-2001, he worked as an assistant for composers Anne Dudley, Harry Gregson-Williams, Rupert Gregson-Williams and Patrick Doyle.
+From 1997 to 2001, he worked as an assistant for composers Anne Dudley, Harry Gregson-Williams, Rupert Gregson-Williams and Patrick Doyle.
 Henson cannot read music, and taught himself how to orchestrate soundtracks.

+In 2002, Henson made an arrangement of The Allman Brothers Band Instrumental "Jessica" for BBC motoring show Top Gear, his arrangement stayed as the shows main them until it was cancelled in 2022.